 If you’re just getting started and want to keep your new blog on a tight budget, you’ll have a different threshold for costs compared to someone who’s running a blog that already generates a little income when it makes sense to upgrade into more premium expenses like the best web hosting, better plugins, premium blog themes or more robust email marketing tools.

 - How Much it Costs to Start a Hobby Blog: $34.50

 - How Much it Costs to Start a Side Hustle Blog: $65.40

 - How Much it Costs to Start a Full-Time Blog: $941.40

 Here’s a graphic that also illustrates how much it costs to start blogging this year.

-Whether you’re starting to blog on the side of your full-time job—with hopes to grow it into a profitable business one day—or you’ve got some other goal in mind, blogging is one of the absolute best ways to build an audience.
+Whether you’re starting to blog on the side of your full-time job, with hopes to grow it into a profitable small business one day—or relying on your blog as a source of full-time income, or some other goal entirely, blogging is one of the absolute best ways to build an audience.

 Why should I start a blog?
 6 good reasons to (and 4 reasons not to)